 Because individuals are likely unable to comply with social distancing and "diligent efforts" to serve (either personally or by going to the post office to obtain a certified mail), electronic service via text message or email is permissible in accordance with Rule 4(c)(3)(B) without further order of the Court.
 The serving party must prove service to the satisfaction of the assigned judge, including showing that the electronic method of service was "reasonably calculated to give actual notice."
 Parties cannot serve electronically under Rule 4(c)(3)(B) if personal service is required by statute, including D.C.
-Code §§ 13-332 (requiring personal service on minors), 13-333 (requiring personal service of the notice in cases involving support).
+Code §§ 13-332 (requiring personal service on minors), 13-333 (requiring personal service on incompetent persons), and 46-206 (requiring personal service of the notice in cases involving support).